loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

 !!! summary "basic_result&lt;T, E&gt; --> F --> basic_result&lt;T, E&gt;"

-    Peeks the contained success value and then returns self.
+    Peeks the contained ok value and then returns self.

-    Invokes the provided function with the contained value and then return self (if success), or return self without doing anything (if failure).
+    Invokes the provided function with the contained value and then return self (if ok), or return self without doing anything (if err).

 !!! info "declarations"